 - Configure Liveness, Readiness and Startup Probes, Kubernetes Documentation

-- Kubernetes Monitoring, Elastic Stack
+- Kubernetes Monitoring, ELK Stack

 Containers are stateless.
 Logs are streamed to standard out, and log files are saved in the container engine log folder in the host operating system.

 However, looking for these logs manually is incredibly tedious, so logs are typically aggregated and pushed to a centralized logging provider where users can easily look into them.
 The following list of links should help you navigate the details of logging: